 When beginning a career in nursing, the focus is often on how best to help others and not necessarily on how to help oneself.
 As a result, many nurses face the unfortunate and sometimes inevitable burnout.
 Nurses are invaluable assets to their organizations yet remain proud members of an increasingly demanding profession.
 Long shifts, poor staffing, the fast pace, and a lack of autonomy are common complaints.
 And aside from these daily stressors, many nursing professionals also worry about budget cuts, departmental changes, and issues with the economy.
 As a result, job fatigue can overwhelm the workplace.2

 Some of the most common visible signs of nurse burnout include calling in sick, arriving to work late or leaving early, not meeting deadlines, having relationship issues, problems with relationships, and more.5

 Getting back to basics can help realign your mental and physical health.
 Burnout may seem inevitable, but here are five ways nurses can avoid complete burnout.

-Walden University is an accredited institution offering online nursing degree programs, including the Master of Science in Nursing (MSN) degree with eight specializations.
+Walden University is an accredited institution offering online nursing degree programs, including the Master of Science in Nursing (MSN) degree with nine specializations.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.